Frequently Asked Questions

 Do people still use paper calendars?

-Our 2020 wall calendar was met with incredible enthusiasm!
+Our first wall calendar--2020--was met with incredible enthusiasm!
 People who purchase paper calendars are attracted to them for a variety of reasons.
 First, because they love the visual overview of time that a wall calendar provides.
-Others appreciate how a wall calendar can collect and organize all of the activity of the family in one place, for everyone to view.
+Others appreciate how a wall calendar can collect and organize all family activity in one, concrete place that every member has access to view.
 Some simply love the opportunity to go analog and enjoy the feel of a paper calendar.

 Why would a film company make a calendar?